Email tool comparison

 Where they win

-• Native Microsoft 365 integration across Outlook, Word, Excel, Teams, SharePoint
+- Native Microsoft 365 integration across Outlook, Word, Excel, Teams, and SharePoint

-• Strong calendar + meeting context inside the Microsoft graph
+- Strong calendar and meeting context inside the Microsoft Graph

 What they don't do (or charge extra for)

-• No closed-loop edit supervision or measurable voice-improvement curve published
+- No edit capture or measurable voice-improvement curve published

-• Locked to the Microsoft ecosystem — same tool can't help you in Gmail
+- Locked to the Microsoft ecosystem - cannot be used in Gmail or non-Microsoft tools

 Pricing: Copilot Pro $20/mo (consumer, requires paid M365 Personal/Family first).
 Microsoft 365 Copilot $30/seat/mo (commercial, annual commit).